 - anywhere you want a solid line with no frills

-This stitch makes a line, and is usually worked from right to left.
+Basic backstitch is a line, and it is usually worked from right to left.
 Bring the needle up to the front, and then put it down to the right of where it came up.

 Tip the needle over, and bring it up on the left side of where you started.